Back to Insights

 Measuring AI Automation ROI: Metrics and Calculation Methods

 Investing in AI automation without clear ROI measurement is like driving without a dashboard—you might be making progress, but you can't know for sure.
-This guide provides SMB leaders with practical frameworks to calculate, track, and communicate automation ROI.
+This guide provides mid-market leaders with practical frameworks to calculate, track, and communicate automation ROI.

 Executive Summary